Approximate Newton Methods: The Subsampled Newton method and Variants

-In fact, slower convergence rate via adding a regularizer is because the sample size becomes small, which implies less curvature information is obtained.
+In fact, a slower convergence rate in regularized subsampled Newton method is because the sample size becomes small, which implies less curvature information is obtained.
 However, a small sample size implies low computational cost in each iteration.
 Therefore, a proper regularizer which balances the cost of each iteration and convergence rate is the key in the regularized subsampled Newton algorithm.